 To find out about the Rose of the Year Competition and The Festival of Roses at the RHS Hampton Court Palace Flower Show 2016, please click here.

 For a planting list of miniature orchids to grow in terrariums, please click here.

-To read about the Queen of Orchids, Grammatophyllum speciosum, the largest known orchid in the world, that flowered at the Royal Botanic Gardens, Kew, for the first time in 2015, please click here.
+To read about the Queen of Orchids, the largest known orchid species in the world, which flowered at the Royal Botanic Gardens, Kew, for the first time in 2015, please click here.

 For a planting list of plants suitable for terrariums and bottle gardens, please click here.

 To see the top twenty shortlisted plants, including the finalists, and the winner of the RHS Chelsea Flower Show Plant of the Year 2016, please click here.

 To read about terrariums and bottle gardens, please click here.